jackdewinter/pymarkdown/readme.md

 - 081 - whitespace at start of lines in icb are not stored anywhere

-- backslash in code span? what should it look like?
 - backslash and char ent in link label? tests?

 ## Bugs - Character Entities